Seneca-ICTOER/OPS345v2/docs/Assignments/assignment1.md

 - The DNS configuration for deb-router-3 and your new client VM (showing that they are looking to deb-router-1 for all DNS queries)
 - A successful ping from deb-router-3 to deb-router-2 using an IP address
 - A successful ping from deb-router-2 to deb-router-3 using a FQDN
-- A successful ping from your new client VM to win-client using an IP address
+- A successful ping from your new client VM to mint-client using an IP address
 - A successful ping from mint-client to your new client VM using a FQDN
 - A successful ping from your new client VM to google.com